PaddlePaddle/PaddleCloud/doc/autoscale/experiment/README.md

 1. Task average pending time.
     - the less the better.
     - the less pending time the earlier developers and researchers can start seeing the training cost curve, and the better they can understand the training algorithm effectiveness.
-    - This is a common pain point with researchers with internal cloud.
+    - This is a common pain point of researchers with internal cloud.
 1. Task average execution time.
+    - the less the better.
-    - the less the better
+    - average execution time is another way of measuring computing resource utilization. the less execution time, the higher overall utilization.
+    - average execution time is also the way of measuring effectiveness of fault-tolerance.
+If the fault-tolerance is not working properly, the training job will simply fail or finish with significantly longer duration.
+1. Quality of service with Hybrid cluster
+    - Check if the Machine learning process will yield resources to more important online services when QPS is getting intensive.

 ## Our setup

 - Kubernetes cluster with 1.6.x installed.
 - PaddleCloud with latest develop branch installed.
-- 240 physical nodes, 80 GPU cards.
+- 133 physical nodes.
-- Dataset converted to RecordIO format.
 - Use [recognize_digits](https://github.com/PaddlePaddle/cloud/tree/develop/demo/recognize_digits) as benchmark training job.

-## Environment Requirement

-## Environment Enviroment

-- Kubernetes v1.6 cluster with 133 nodes.
-- PaddleCloud with latest develop branch installed.
-- We will train the [recognize_digits](https://github.com/PaddlePaddle/cloud/tree/develop/demo/recognize_digits) model in the experiment.

-## Experiment Metric

-- Cluster overall resource utilization.
-- Average job running time.
-- Average job pending time.

 ## Test Cases

 ### Autoscaling on the Special Purpose Cluster

 All the job in the cluster will be training jobs (hence the name special purpose cluster).
+This case is a very typical scenario for research institutes.

 #### Variable